Two-day strike by French workers to disrupt train service - Philly

 PARIS (AP) - France's national train company is warning that a workers' strike will disrupt train service within France and elsewhere in Europe on Tuesday and Wednesday.

-SNCF said in a statement on Sunday that only 15 percent of high-speed trains and 25 percent of regional trains will be running on April 3-4 due to the strike.
+SNCF said in a statement on Sunday that only 15 percent of high-speed trains and 25 percent of regional trains would be running on April 3-4 due to the strike.

 The company says one in three trains between France and Germany and 75 percent of Eurostar trains between Paris and London will be operating.